dguido1/eight-queens-gen-alg/README.md

 ## Introduction

-- Genetic Algorithm (GA) is well known to apply the genetic concepts of selection, crossover, and mutation process into solving Computer Science problems.
-This report aims to focus on how to use GA to solve NQueen problems.
-NQueen problem is a question of how to put N queens into a board which has size of N*N that no queen attacks any others (highest fitness value)
+- A Genetic Algorithm (GA) is known to apply the genetic concepts of selection, crossover, and mutation process into solving Computer Science problems.
+This report aims to focus on how to use GA to solve the ***NQueens problem***.
+The NQueens problem is a question of *how to put N queens into a board which has size of **NxN** that no queen attacks any others (highest fitness value)*

-- To implement this problem into Computer Science programs, using the based class of Problems.
-Each state of the NQueen movement is a state (N elements), biologically called a chromosome with N genes.
-To reach the solution, we must find the best state (chromosome) that has the highest fitness value.
+- Each new layout of queens represents a state (N elements), biologically called a chromosome with N genes.
+To reach the solution, we must find the *best state (chromosome)* that has the *highest fitness value*.
 <br><br>

 ***